zx9w/read-together/readme.md

 ```

 Of course you are free to deviate from this structure but please document your process and treat the readme like a constitution (respecting "higher" readmes).
 This makes it easier for others to benefit from your ideas.

+### Mergin Pull Requests

+I had a cheeky idea to merge when goals are met (in line with the scientific method, predefine conditions for failure so that the experiment can be unbiased).
+The group would come up with the goals themselves and merging is the "job well done" ceremony.
+If you don't have any goals for the meeting then merging can be done at any time.

 ## How to participate